ManjuGGitHub/90DaysofDevOps/2024/day03/solution.md

 Task 2: Change the access permissions of files to make them readable, writable, and executable by the owner only.

+file system has below details for every file/directory in Linux -rwxr-xr-- 1 owner group 1 july 01 file_name

+- represents its file
+d represents its directory
+l represents its link
+rwx - owner of this file has read, write and execute permissions[any user/root] r-x - group has read and execute permissions r-- - othefr user only has read permission
+1 - represents symbolic link
+july 01 - date and time of file updated file_name - file name will be at the end

 ![image](https://github.com/Bhavin213/90DaysOfDevOps/blob/master/2024/day03/image/task%202.png)

 Task 3: Check the last 10 commands you have run.